Need a Latin dictionary?

 There are so many great sites with links and resources out there (many of which appear here) that I feel no need to reinvent the classics internet.
 For various reasons these links have proven useful and reliable.
 Enjoy.

-Quid novi?
-Get the Latin News weekly.
+Get the Latin News weekly through June 2019.

 Check out Ephemeris, the online Latin newspaper from Poland.
-One potential caveat (depends on who you are): For headings under "Religio," scilicet "Ecclesiae Catholicae."

 Get the news in Ancient Greek, frequently updated.

-Convert dates and years into the Roman calendar, thanks to Michael Kennedy: Roman Calendar Converter (now in working order)
+Convert dates and years into the Roman calendar, thanks to Michael Kennedy: Roman Calendar Converter

 The Latin Library (Watch out for the "wavering" use of u/v, sometimes even in the same text, e.g. Aeneid, which freaks out my students.
 Otherwise, there's no more complete resource on the net.)

-A must-see German link: Mark Aurel
+A must-see German link: Mark Aurel (archived version)

 VRoma, the online community for learning and teaching.
-You can visit as a guest, become a VRoman, or just use the resources (the scroll on the right), of which the
+You can visit as a guest, become a VRoman, or just use the resources (the scroll on the right), of which the images collection is invaluable.

 Well-organized, useful links at Forum Romanum